Dominican Republic Pet Passport & Import Regulations

 Entering the Dominican Republic by Air

-Pets should enter the Dominican Republic via the international airport in Santo Domingo.
+Pets should enter the Dominican Republic via the international airport in Santo Domingo or Punta Cana.
 Notice should be given to veterinary officials so they will be available to inspect your pet upon landing.
 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.